jvenncpe/2023.07_Study_Habits_Survey_Results/README.md

 Capstone project output from "SP201 Essential Excel Skills for Data Preparation and Analysis" facilitated by Project SPARTA from Development Academy of the Philippines.

-We are expected to create professional data visualizations and summaries in Excel with diverse functions for robust presentation.
+The course expects us to craft professional data visualizations and summaries using a variety of Excel functions for a strong and impactful presentation.

 # Read more
 In our final capstone, we were tasked with creating a chart to visually represent the results of our hypothesis testing.